 The devil is a personification of sin

-cal teaching, and “the devil” is claimed by “the
+teaching,& "the devil" is claimed by "the church"

 It was not long before “grievous wolves” from without, and